-While many artists in many musical genres have covered ‘Georgia on My Mind,’ the song originated as a jazz standard written by composer, singer, and band leader Hoagy Carmichael in 1930.
-In this version, Ella Fitzgerald leans into the swing-vibe of the jazz piece, making the song her own classical jazz piece some might not even recognize as the same song country singers have made of it in more recent years.
-It was Ray Charles in 1950, though, who made the song most famous when he recorded it in his own style.
+Although countless musicians from various musical genres have covered “Georgia on My Mind,” Hoagy Carmichael wrote the song as a jazz standard in 1930.
+In this version, Ella Fitzgerald leans into the swing-vibe of the jazz piece, making the song her own classical jazz piece that some might not even recognize as the same song country singers have made of it in more recent years.
+It was Ray Charles in 1950, though, who made the song most famous when he recorded it in his own style (which you can hear on our Ray Charles greatest songs article).
 The state now claims it as the state song.

 Related: Check out a soulful version of this song on our playlist of soul songs.

 Take the ‘A’ Train – Billy Strayhorn and Duke Ellington

 This jazz instrumental was written by Billy Strayhorn for Duke Ellington’s band.
 The piece became the band’s signature, though there are lyrics as well, which were often sung by the band during performances.
 The song refers to the New York subway line into the Sugar Hill District of Harlem.
 The writer said creating the song was like “writing a letter to a friend.”
 The band leader using a song he didn’t write himself as the opening for the band says a lot about Ellington’s respect and appreciation for Strayhorn as a composer and musician.

 Related: Head over to our list of train songs.

 Written by Billie Holiday with Arthur Herzog, one of the frequent collaborators, ‘God Bless the Child.’
 She wrote the lyrics in 1941 after an argument with her mother, Sadie, when finances were a hot topic between them.
 The song was inspired by a phrase she uttered, “God bless the child that got his own.”
 For more of her amazing talent, check out our list of best Billie Holiday songs.